simonroebers/simonroebers/README.md

 ## Hi, I'm Simon 🙋‍♂️
 As a Business Analytics Masters student, I enjoy using data to drive business decisions.
 I excel in communicating my findings to diverse audiences and have a broad business background.
-With a strong foundation in statistics and prior consulting experience, I am ready to tackle any data challenge.
-But I have a serious weakness: cake.
+With a strong foundation in statistics and project management experience from consulting, I am ready to tackle any data challenge.

 ---